msoos/cav2025/README.md

 ./get_data_ganak.py
 ````

+Please be _patient_ as this will take a while.
+It will parse the logs, and
+create an sqlite database, and a CSV file.
+The CSV file is in the directory
+`/home/vboxuser/devel/ganak/build/data`, and is called `mydata.csv`.
+The SQLite
+database is called `mydb.sql`, and is in the same directory.

 You can verify by examining get_data_ganak.py that this indeed deletes the SQL
 databasea `mydb.sql` and recreates it, along with a CSV file mydata.csv for ALL
 DATA.
 Not just Ganak, but all.
 If you so wish, you can examine the SQL database and